zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 > A note on naming: Due to the rules of Relay, a mutation must be named `<ModuleName><optionally_anything_here>Mutation`, where module name here means _file name_, not ReScript module name.
 So for a file `SingleTodo.res`, all mutations in that file must start with `SingleTodo` regardless of whether they're defined in nested modules or not.
 All mutation names must also end with `Mutation`.

+> Using VSCode?
+Our [dedicated VSCode extension](vscode-extension) lets you codegen new mutations effortlessly via the command `> Add mutation`, including boilerplate for the component.

 Let's break it down:

 1. `%relay()` autogenerates a `use` hook that takes `variables` as required arguments.
 It has a bunch of other options as well that are covered in the [API reference](#api-reference).
 It returns a tuple with the mutation function, and a flag that indicates whether the mutation is running right now.